atakanaltok/awesome-useful-websites/README.md

 ### Disposable Email
 * https://temp-mail.to/ - Free and reliable temporary email addresses with no registeration
 * https://erine.email/ - Anti-spam for your existing email address
+* https://maildrop.cc/ - Use Maildrop when you don't want to give out your real address
 * https://mailsac.com/ (~$)
 * https://inboxkitten.com/ - Open-Source Disposable Email
 * https://www.guerrillamail.com/inbox - Compose emails and determine Domain, Master Passphrase, Password of your disposable email
 * https://www.emaildrop.io/ - Email with custom or random domain (highly minimalistic design)
 * https://getnada.com/
 * https://www.getnotify.com/ - Free Email Tracking service which notifies you when the email you send gets read
+* https://mxtoolbox.com/ (~$) - Provides free DNS and Email tools in a single place to streamline troubleshooting
+* https://postale.io/ ($) - Create domain email addresses effortlessly in minutes.